simrat-ah/MSDS-6306-Case_Study_1/README.md

 # Case Study 1

 ### GDP (Gross Domestic Product)
-**GDP** is the combination of three individual terms Gross, Domestic and Product commonly know as Gross Domestic Product (GDP)
+**GDP** is the combination of three individual terms Gross, Domestic and Product commonly known as Gross Domestic Product (GDP)
 Individually these three terms are summarized as:

 **GROSS**: The depreciation in the capital assets of the country, occurred during the year is inclusive.

 **DOMESTIC**: Domestic implies, produced within the geographical boundaries.

 **PRODUCT**: The final goods and services.
-Final implies that intermediate goods are not taken into account.
+Final implies that intermediate goods are not considered.

-In other words , in a given period of time GDP is the total monetary value of the final goods and services which are produced within the geographical boundaries of any country.
+In other words, in a given period of time GDP is the total monetary value of the final goods and services which are produced within the geographical boundaries of any country.

 **Data files used for the analysis were downloaded from:**